 CASPer evaluators rate your responses on a 1 to 9 scale, with 1 being a poor response and 9 representing a satisfactory response.
 Each evaluator is responsible for judging all of the responses they receive from multiple students at a given station.

-When it comes to the CASPer test, you can prepare effectively by answering sample questions.
-You can find CASPer Practice questions on the official CASPer website, which has some fantastic video and text-based scenarios to help you familiarize yourself with the types of questions that will be asked.
+When it comes to the CASPer test, you can prepare by answering sample questions.
+You can find CASPer practice questions on the official CASPer website, which has some fantastic video and text-based scenarios to help you familiarize yourself with the types of questions that will be asked.

 These scenarios will be general and will not pertain to a specific field or practice.
 Read the prompts and questions and watch the videos.
 Be aware of what the CASPer test will look and feel like when test day comes around.

 How will you know if your answers are strong, and what you can do to stand out when you take the real CASPer test?
 It’s a good idea to get expert, unbiased feedback on each of your responses to CASPer sample questions.
 This way, you can improve weaker answers and develop a strategy for answering any type of question.

 The best way to ensure you have the system requirements needed to take the CASPer test is to run the system requirements check found on the reservations page of your CASPer account.
 Don't go through the checklist on the day of the test.

 Run through it a few days before, and give yourself time to make any necessary changes to your computer, test location, or equipment.